abikirkham/abis-game/README.md

 - **JavaScript:** Used for implementing interactive features and game logic.
 - **GitHub:** Used for version control and deployment.
 - **Gitpod/Visual Studio Code (IDE):** Used for coding and managing the project.
-- ...

 ## Features

-- **Landing page:** Introduction to the project and navigation to different sections.
+- **Landing page:** Introduction to the project with a 'how to play' section and navigation to the game.
 ![home](docs/home.png)
-- **Game Page:** Displays the math game interface for users to play.
+- **Game Page:** Displays the word guessing game interface for users to play with interactive features.
 ![game](docs/game.png)
 - **Header and Footer:** Consistent navigation and branding across pages.
 ![header](docs/header.png)